-I’m a financial advisor.
+I’m a financial planner.
 But I’m also a normal person just like you, and I know how difficult it is to be an American and somehow not feel it’s your duty to shop.
 Our economic and social system is based on capitalism, which is partly defined as the creation of goods and services for profit in a market.
 The consumer (you) is a very important part of this equation because if there are no buyers for the goods and services – what happens to the economy?
 Economists watch consumer spending like hawks – and no wonder: it fuels about two-thirds of total economic output in the U.S. Talk about pressure!
 Consumer spending is so important several indexes have been designed to measure it.
 The most widely used index is the Conference Board Consumer Confidence Index and amongst other factors is used to determine the direction of the economy.

 The perfect agent for promoting consumption is the advertising industry.
 Advertisers want us to consume.
 Their mission is to make products and services as enticing as possible so we buy them whether we need them or not.
 Watch a few episodes of Mad Men to learn the tricks of the trade.
 Watch T.V, drive down the freeway, listen to the radio, log on to a website and you’re bombarded with advertising messages.
 It’s almost impossible to escape from the influence of advertising unless you live like a hermit.
 A quote from Wikipedia describes advertising as the “pillar of the growth-oriented free capitalist economy” and states that “contemporary capitalism could not function and global production networks could not exist as they do without advertising.”